cisco/mindmeld/docs/source/train_the_natural_language_processing_classifiers.rst

 #. **Role Classifier**: In cases where an entity of a particular type can have multiple meanings depending on the context, the role classifier can be used to provide another level of categorization and assign a differentiating label called "role" to the extracted entities.

-To train the NLP classifiers for our "Kwik-e-Mart Store Information" app, we start by gathering the training data as described in :doc:`Step 6 </generate_representative_training_data>` and placing them in the directory structure mentioned in :doc:`Step 4 </define_the_hierarchy>`.
+To train the NLP classifiers for our Kwik-E-Mart store information app, we start by gathering the training data as described in :doc:`step 6 </generate_representative_training_data>` and placing them in the directory structure mentioned in :doc:`step 3 </define_the_hierarchy>`.
 We can then train all the classifiers by invoking one simple command:

 .. code-block:: text